DevJohn23/arc-defi-experiments/README.md

 **🔮 Future Goals**

 My goal is to build automated DeFi solutions and trading tools specifically for the Arc ecosystem, leveraging the stability of native USDC for predictable financial modeling.
+Next stop: Privacy features.

 ---